Thomas Homer-Dixon

 Thomas Homer-Dixon (born 1956) is a Canadian political scientist and author who researches threats to global security.
 He is the founder and Executive Director of the Cascade Institute at Royal Roads University in Victoria, British Columbia.
-He is the author of seven books, the most recent being Commanding Hope: The Power We Have to Renew a World in Peril.
+He is the author of seven books, the most recent being Commanding Hope: The Power We Have to Renew a World in Peril (2020).

 Early life and education

 Homer-Dixon was born and raised in a rural area outside Victoria, British Columbia.
 In his late teens and early twenties, he worked on oil rigs and in forestry.

+Higher education

 In 1980, he received a B.A. in political science from Carleton University in Ottawa.
 He then established the Canadian Student Pugwash organization, a forum for discussion of the relationships between science, ethics, and public policy.
 He completed his Ph.D. in political science at the Massachusetts Institute of Technology in 1989, specializing in international relations and conflict theory under the supervision of Hayward Alker.